varthe/Defaulterr/README.md

 # Defaulterr

-Change the default audio and subtitle streams for items in Plex per user based on codec, language, keywords, and more.
+Change the default audio and subtitle streams for items in Plex per user based on codec, language, keywords and more.
 Customizable with filters and groups.
 Can run on a schedule or for newly added items using a Tautulli webhook.

 ## Getting Started